querkmachine/beeps.website/src/blog/2026-07-13-newbies-guide-form-implementation.md

 This is so that there's a logical reading order to the information:

-1. the label, the question being asked
+1. the label – the question being asked
-2. the hint, further information about how to answer the question
+2. the hint – further information about how to answer the question
-3. the error, context about why the answer given isn't suitable
+3. the error – context about why the answer given isn't suitable
-4. The input, an opportunity to fix the answer
+4. the input – an opportunity to fix the answer

 This benefits users of assistive technology who may be navigating through the page sequentially and would otherwise have to reverse direction and go back on themselves in order to fix errors.

 ## Choose the right input (and input aids) for the job

-HTML comes with a variety of input elements and types, which each one coming with its own in-built capabilities and soft validation rules.
+HTML comes with a variety of input elements and types, each one coming with its own in-built capabilities and soft validation rules.

 Inputs can have their functionality 'extended' with the help of some optional attributes.